eryulee/Products/README.md

 ## Project Description

 This react app will allow users to input baby product data for each category which will then be rendered on the page.
 The user input fields will include brand, name, rating, and review.
-The user will be able to edit/update their data inputs.
+The user will be able to delete their data inputs.

 ## Wireframes